Brown marmorated stink bug

 Crops and gardens could be devastated

-Known to feed heavily on a wide variety of plant species, stink bugs would attack grapes, kiwifruit, apples, citrus and stone fruit, corn and many other valuable crops.
+Stink bugs feed on a wide range of plants.
+They could attack grapes, kiwifruit, apples, citrus, stone fruit, corn, and many other fruit and vegetable crops.

 Homes could be infested